PascalBod/embedded-systems-for-ML/practice-sessions/08-Gpio-interrupt/README.md

-# Exercise 08 - GPIO interrupt
+# Practice session 08 - GPIO interrupt

-## Purpose of the exercise
+## Purpose of the practice session

 Use an interrupt to detect button presses.